Picnic (1996 film)

-Picnic is a 1996 Japanese film directed by Shunji Iwai.
+Picnic (Pikunikku), also stylized as PiCNiC, is a 1996 Japanese film directed by Shunji Iwai.
 It was released in 1996, with shooting taking place in 1994.
 The film follows three patients of a mental asylum who misinterpret a passage from the Bible as a sign that the end of the world is imminent, and escape from the walls of the facility to find a place to picnic and watch the event.

 The film stars Chara in the first of her two roles in Shunji Iwai's filmography, alongside Tadanobu Asano and Koichi Hashizume.

 Plot

 After her parents drop her off at a mental asylum for young teenagers, a girl named Coco is swarmed by eerily enthusiastic staff.
 Inside her assigned room, a nurse treats her roughly and confiscates her belongings and adornments, except for her crow feather scarf, which Coco holds onto tightly.
 She meets other patients, including Tsumuji and his friend Satoru, and later befriends them during an art therapy session.
 While in his cell, Tsumuji vividly hallucinates his grade school teacher, who molests him.

 One morning, after stealing black paint from the art supply storeroom, Coco meets Satoru and Tsumuji as they scale the asylum walls and stare out beyond onto the road.
 They explain that they are exploring, and that they won't get in trouble if they don't go beyond the wall.
 Coco follows them along the wall of the block, observing the sights outside.
 She then runs beyond the block on her own and stops near a church to watch a hymn recital; Tsumuji follows her behind.
 A priest comes out of the church and has a conversation with them about the nature of God.
 Tsumuji tells the priest that he is unconvinced of God's existence due to his prayers for the end of the world going unanswered, and Coco defines her birth as the beginning of the world and her death as the end of the world, saying that her parents are her God.
 The priest stops their argument and hands them a Bible, encouraging them to read it.

-Tsumuji peruses the Bible and references to Coco the book of Genesis, stating that God created the world.
+Tsumuji peruses the Bible and references to Coco the Book of Genesis, stating that God created the world.
 Upon returning to the asylum, they two are restrained by the asylum staff and taken to a punishment ward, where they lie strapped to beds.
 At night, a staff nurse rapes Tsumuji, who hallucinates of the teacher taunting and urinating on him.